Laws of Form: Reception

 Ostensibly a work of formal mathematics and philosophy, LoF became something of a cult classic: it was praised by Heinz von Foerster when he reviewed it for the Whole Earth Catalog.
 Those who agree point to LoF as embodying an enigmatic "mathematics of consciousness", its algebraic symbolism capturing an (perhaps even "the") implicit root of cognition: the ability to "distinguish".
 LoF argues that primary algebra reveals striking connections among logic, Boolean algebra, and arithmetic, and the philosophy of language and mind.

+Stafford Beer wrote in a review for Nature, "When one thinks of all that Russell went through sixty years ago, to write the Principia, and all we his readers underwent in wrestling with those three vast volumes, it is almost sad".

 Banaschewski (1977) argues that the primary algebra is nothing but new notation for Boolean algebra.
 Indeed, the two-element Boolean algebra 2 can be seen as the intended interpretation of the primary algebra.
 Yet the notation of the primary algebra: